awslabs/sagemaker-debugger/docs/mxnet/README.md

 ### How to save tensors

-There are different ways to save tensors when using Tornasole.
+There are different ways to save tensors when using smdebug.
 Tornasole provides easy ways to save certain standard tensors by way of default collections (a Collection represents a group of tensors).
 Examples of such collections are 'weights', 'gradients', 'biases' and 'default'.
 Besides the tensors in above default collections, you can save tensors by name or regex patterns on those names.